shiveshnavin/ifct2017.github.io/read/help.md

 Logical operators:
 - Disclose Foods which are low in Glutamic acid and high in Protein.
-- Vegetables where Beta Sitosterol above 100mg or Ca<200 mg?
+- Vegetables where Beta Sitosterol above 100 mg or Ca < 200 mg?

 Simple expressions:
 - Disclose one quarter into Lycopene + Beta Cryptoxanthin in Foods.